Xrayya/2048-puzzle/README.md

 - This is a simple 2048 game written in c++
 - I write this as an exercise and hobby
-- I don't know if this script doesn't word outside windows
+- I don't know if this script doesn't work outside windows